monopole/snt/basics/dockerize.md

 [GCR]: http://gcr.io

-## Push images to [GCR]
+## Push images to [GCR] if using GKE.

-This section only applies if using [GCR] instead of minikube's local docker.
+This section only applies if using GKE instead of minikube.

 <!-- @pushToGcr -->
 ```